intelsdi-x/snap/README.md

 * _Contributors_: We need plugins, schedules, testing, and more.
 * _Integrations_: **Pulse** can feasibly publish to almost any destination.
 We need publishing plugins for [Ceilometer](https://wiki.openstack.org/wiki/Ceilometer), [vCOPs](http://www.vmware.com/products/vrealize-operations), [Riemann](https://github.com/aphyr/riemann), [InfluxDB](https://github.com/influxdb/influxdb), and more.

+**Pulse** architecture

+* Written in Go
+* Decoupled internal structure with a focus on event-driven handling

 ## License

 <DO NOT PUT SOMETHING HERE YET>